virgili0/Virgilio/Topics/teaching.md

 **By addressing one topic at a time**, you first aim for a theoretical understanding, then you put it into practice, and finally you evaluate yourself.
 If you feel confident you can proceed, otherwise you will iterate another round of the circle.

 Some advice:
 - The first time you address the topic X, first of all make sure you have **framed** X. In Sun Tzu this means knowing how your enemy's army is made up.
 You don't need to know in detail which men make up its ranks, but you need to have an overview of how many forces it has and how they are divided.
-In our case it means **knowing why** I'm learning this, what prerequisites it has, and where it fits in with the neighboring topics.
+In our case it means knowing **why** I'm learning this, **what prerequisites** it has, and **where it fits** in with the neighboring topics.
-Every Virgil guide provides this kind of information, but it is important to spend time looking for it and understanding alternative points of view.
+Every Virgilio guide provides this kind of information, but it is important to spend time looking for it and understanding alternative points of view.

 - Each different iteration of the Magic Circle tries to change the resources you use to support learning.
-Virgil's guides often provide more resources for the same topic, just to get more visions of the same concept.
+Virgilio's guides often provide more resources for the same topic, just to get more visions of the same concept.

 - The point just mentioned is fundamental.
 Knowledge is multifaceted, and there are many different ways of seeing or understanding almost everything.
 An incredible trick to fully know a topic or concept is to see it under as many different points of view as possible, see alternative interpretations, or alternative methods of visualization.
 It is very important to confront also those who claim that a certain concept is useless, harmful or outdated!
 For example, if I'm learning what a neural network is, it's also very useful to look for information like "when not to use a neural network".